-WRITER: Any way you can go a little faster or read more than one chapter at a time?
-So little at once so far apart can lead to the tendency to forget what happened.
+WRITER: Is there any way that you can read a little faster or read more than one chapter at a time?
+Reading so little at one time and so far apart can lead to the tendency to forget what happened.

 BETA READER: It is true I do not remember some details.
 You can look at that in 2 ways: 1) I suck as a beta reader and someone else might be a better beta reader for you.
 Or...